Sodium Metal Reactions with Inorganic and Organic Compounds

 Na2O(s) + H2O(g) → 2NaOH(aq)

-Sodium hydroxide will react with carbon dioxide and form sodium carbonate and water.
+Carbon dioxide gas has weak acidic characteristics.
+Therefore, Sodium hydroxide will react with carbon dioxide gas and form Sodium carbonate and water as products.

 2NaOH(aq) + CO2(g) → Na2CO3(aq) + H2O(l)

-Sodium vigorously reacts with water and produce strong alkaline aqueous NaOH solution and emit hydrogen gas.
+Sodium vigorously reacts with water and produce strong alkaline aqueous Sodium hydroxide (NaOH) solution and emit hydrogen gas (H2).
 Sometimes explosions can be occurred due to great energy released from the reaction.

 2Na(s) + 2H2O(l) → 2NaOH(aq) + H2(g)